influxdata/ifql/SPEC.md

     int      a signed 64-bit integer
     float    an IEEE-754 64-bit floating-point number
     string   a sequence of unicode characters
+    bytes    a sequence of byte values
     time     a nanosecond precision instant in time duration a nanosecond precision duration of time

-TODO(nathanielc): Is a string data type really a bytes data type?
-Or should we specify both types?

 #### Table

 A table is set of records, with a common set of columns and a partition key.

+The partition key is a list of columns.
-A table's partition key denotes which partition of data is assigned to the table.
+A table's partition key denotes which subset of the entire dataset is assigned to the table.
-The partition key contains time bounds and a set of tags.
-The time bounds specify and inclusive lower bound and exclusive upper bound.
+As such, all records within a table will have the same values for each column that is part of the partition key.
-The tags are a set of key value pairs of strings.
+These common values are referred to as the partition key value, and can be represented as a set of key value pairs.

-A tables partition key is represented as columns on the table.
-Each tag key is a column.
-The lower time bound is the `_start` column and the upper time bound is the `_stop` column.
+A tables schema consists of its partition key, and its column's labels and types.

 #### Stream

 A stream represents a potentially unbounded dataset.
 A stream partitioned into individual tables.
-Within a stream each table's partition key is unique.
+Within a stream each table's partition key value is unique.

 #### Missing values